 |---|---|---|

-Want the deep dive?
+Want the full breakdown?
 Read the dedicated guide: Snowball vs Avalanche: Month-by-Month Guide.

 | Debt | Balance | APR | Minimum payment |